Question 1

 Explain this increase in pressure in terms of particles.

-4(a) boiling happens at a specific temperature OR evaporation happens at a range of temperatures OR evaporation happens at any temperature (below the boiling point)
+Correct Answer: boiling happens at a specific temperature OR evaporation happens at a range of temperatures (below the boiling point); evaporation happens at the surface of the water OR boiling happens throughout the water

 Question 5